azavea/franklin/deployment/aws-copilot/README.md

 ## Step-by-step Instructions
+1. Ensure that `AWS_PROFILE` environment variable is set: i.e. `export AWS_PROFILE=franklin`, note that `franklin` is my aws profile name, you should use your own created from the prerequisites section
-1. `copilot app init franklin --domain <your registered DomainName here>`
+2. `copilot app init franklin --domain <your registered DomainName here>`

     - It is required that you have a registered domain name in Amazon Route53 before this step.
     - After going through this tutorial, your load balanced franklin API service is going to be accessible publicly through `${Service}.${Environment}.${Application}.${Domain}`.